-[Storage System] The process of resetting a volume's data to become identical to a snapshot taken of that volume.
+- 1. [Storage System] The process of resetting a volume's data to become identical to a snapshot taken of that volume. - 2.
+[File System] In LTFS, the process of modifying the index to match a previous version of the index.